 Like mulled wine, the Old Fashioned is perfect during the holidays, on chilly evenings, and basically any time you find yourself sitting around a fire.
 It’s a bold, dynamic drink that’s a little citrusy and a little sweet.

 I came up with one delicious twist on the classic recipe, which also happens to be a shortcut.
 If you’ve been following this blog for a while, I bet you can guess what it is.

 That’s right, I used maple syrup instead of simple syrup.
 Historically, Old Fashioned cocktails are made with a sugar cube or simple syrup.
 I’m here to tell you that they taste better with maple syrup, which complements bourbon’s caramel notes and stirs in like a dream.

 Back when the Old Fashioned gained popularity, maple syrup was not readily accessible.
 Lucky for us, it is now.
+This recipe yields the best Old Fashioned you’ll ever make at home.
 I hope you’ll give it a try!

 Old Fashioned Cocktail Ingredients

 Bourbon whiskey is the principle ingredient in your Old Fashioned, so choose a good one.
 Low-quality bourbons are just too harsh here.

 One of the best bourbons for Old Fashioned cocktails is Four Roses.
 It’s 80-proof, so it’s not overpoweringly strong.
 It’s also affordable and blends beautifully into cocktails, offering notes of cinnamon spice and vanilla.

 Note: Rye also works in Old Fashioned cocktails, but I prefer bourbon’s sweeter flavor to rye’s astringency.
 You do you.